(1). What is Apex in

 – Used for sharing as well as reporting purposes

-– Ad hoc or may use Default Sales Team (defined for user)
+– Ad hoc or may use Default Sales Team (defined for

 – Default Sales Teams may be automatically added to a user’s opportunities